8lack8erry/Gamma-simulation/README.md

 ## Simulation Experiments

-The framework supports three primary types of experiments:

 1. **Spectroscopy of Na-22 Spectrum**: Simulates the energy spectrum emitted by a Na-22 gamma-ray source, modeling the detection of characteristic energy peaks.
 <p align="center">
   <img src="plots/spettroscopy_franco.png" alt="Example of spettroscopy of Na-22 Spectrum" width="600">